 Huygens suggested that Bartholin's findings could be explained if the crystal contained two different materials, one that produced spherical waves, and one ellipsoidal.
 Huygens continued Bartholin's experiments and found that if he placed two crystals next to each other, then the number of images varied, depending on whether the crystals were placed parallel or perpendicular to each other.
 This was something that his wave theory of light could not explain.

 6. Newton's Opticks ↑

-Newton interpreted Huygens findings in terms of his own particle theory of light and argued that the experiments with the calcite crystals showed that light has 'sides', something that could easily be understood in terms of particles.
+Newton interpreted Huygens findings in terms of his own particle theory of light.
+He suggested that the experiments with the calcite crystals showed that light has 'sides', something that could easily be understood in terms of particles.

 Newton also used the publication of Opticks to defend his stance on diffraction.
 In order to do so he had to appeal to wave-like properties, and argued that particles of light create waves in the aether.
 After the publication of Opticks, Newton's theory gained considerable popularity but some of his critics remained unconvinced[1f].

 There was one way to experimentally determine which theory was correct: if light is composed of particles then it should travel faster in a denser medium, but if it is composed of waves then a denser medium should slow it down.

 7. References ↑